Daniel Handler: Lemony Snicket

 Handler wrote the bestselling series of 13 novels A Series of Unfortunate Events under the Snicket pseudonym from 1999 to 2006.
-The series is about three orphaned children who experience increasingly terrible events after their parents die and their home burns (at the hands of a man named Count Olaf and his troupe of associates).
+The series is about three orphaned children who experience increasingly terrible events after their parents die and their home burns.
 Snicket acts as the orphans' narrator and biographer.
 Handler narrated the audiobooks for three books in the series before handing back the narrating job to the original narrator, Tim Curry.

 From 2012 to 2015, Handler published the four-part series All the Wrong Questions under the name Lemony Snicket; the books explore Snicket's childhood and V.F.D. apprenticeship in the failing town Stain'd-by-the-Sea.
 He has also written other children's novels under the Snicket name, including companion books to his two Snicket series, and children's books such as The Composer is Dead and The Latke Who Couldn't Stop Screaming.